edanaher/idecl/README.md

 - [ ] Web UI configuration for things like backups
 - [ ] Documentation
 - [ ] DNS of some sort
-  - Teachers register via oauth against allowlist, get token for update?
+  - [ ] Teachers register via oauth against allowlist, get token for update?
-  - custom DNS?
+  - [ ] custom DNS?
 NFS?
-  - if custom, detect when host down, provide useful error?
+  - [ ] if custom, detect when host down, provide useful error?

 Milestone 7: "Real product"
 - [ ] API
 - [ ] Mobile interface
 - [ ] Custom run/compile commands
 - [ ] Cost savings: spin down VM when not in use?
+  - [ ] Lambda with core logic, spin up VM if multiple students active at the same time?
-- [ ] Scaling: spin up more/bigger VM's for high demand (may be milestone 5/6?)
+- [ ] Scaling: spin up more/bigger VM's for high demand or serve out to Lambda (may be milestone 5/6?)
 - [ ] Other languages
 - [ ] One-click app-updating
 - [ ] Expose generalized forking to users to customize how they write assignments and maybe other stuff too.
 - [ ] UI for RBAC to give more granular control than "user" and "teacher"
+- [ ] Shell access inside containers

 Milestone 8(?): Fully offline work
 - [ ] SPA to load once